CMSgov/bcda-static-site/production/technical_userguide.md

 **Note: The use of `_since` differs significantly between the `/Patient` and `/Group` endpoints:**

 If you want to request only the most recent beneficiary claims data, you can use the `_since` parameter with the `/Patient` endpoint.
-See the "Retrieve the most current beneficiary claims data for existing beneficiaries AND historical data for newly attributed beneficiaries" section for more details.
+See the _"Retrieve the most current beneficiary claims data for existing beneficiaries AND historical data for newly attributed beneficiaries"_ section for more details.

 If you want to receive filtered data by the date of your choice for existing beneficiaries and also 7 years of historical data for all beneficiaries that are newly attributed to your ACO in the same API call, you can use the `_since` parameter (in combination with the ‘all’ identifier) with the `/Group` endpoint.
-See the ""Retrieve only the most current beneficiary claims data"" section for more details.
+See the _"Retrieve only the most current beneficiary claims data"_ section for more details.

 For more information on `_since`, please consult the [FHIR standard on query parameters](https://hl7.org/Fhir/uv/bulkdata/export/index.html#query-parameters){:target="_blank"}.